Chanty

 Cloud-based calling with business features

 Compared to Skype, which is primarily focused on VoIP and video calling, RingCentral is a full-fledged cloud communications solution with unlimited calling, SMS, voicemail, and team messaging.
-It’s ideal for personal or business use, and its features go way beyond Skype’s simple call feature.
+It’s ideal for personal or business use, and its features go way beyond Skype’s simple call feature, making it a solid Skype replacement for many teams.

 International calling with global coverage